pliang279/lm-social-bias/README.md

 [6] Poria et al., MELD: A multimodal multi-party dataset for emotion recognition in conversations.
 ACL 2019

 [7] Park et al., Computational analysis of persuasiveness in social multimedia: A novel dataset and multimodalprediction approach.
 ICMI, 2014

+[8] Pang and Lee.
+Opinion mining and sentiment analysis.
+Foundations and Trends in Information Retrieval 2008